BerenMillidge/BerenMillidge.github.io/_posts/2023-04-21-Eigenvector-successor-representations.md

     V = MR
 \end{align}$$

 Importantly, to some extent we can go further than this and also get invariance to some transition matrix changes.
-Specifically, we will see that we can write out an generalization of the successor matrix which is invariant to \emph{changes in eigenvectors} of the transition matrix which leave the eigenvalues unchanged.
+Specifically, we will see that we can write out an generalization of the successor matrix which is invariant to *changes in eigenvectors* of the transition matrix which leave the eigenvalues unchanged.
 This is pretty straightforward in actuality.
 We denote the transition matrix by $$T$$.
 Then, we note that the successor matrix is defined as \ref{test_eq},

 $$\begin{align}
     M = I + \gamma T + \gamma^2 T^2 + \gamma^3 T^3 \dots